Adaptive Sampling for Hydrodynamic Stability: Results and Discussion

 A closer inspection of the classification patterns reveals how the adaptive strategy responds to evolving regions of uncertainty.
 In the initial training dataset, the classifier exhibits its greatest ambiguity near $\mathcal{R}\approx 218$ and $\log_{10}(\delta)\in[-5,-3.5]$, where the bifurcation curve cannot be reliably captured by the coarse grid alone.
 Consequently, KRnet focuses new samples in this neighbourhood, generating points precisely along the transition curve and producing a sharper and more clear boundary after the first adaptive step.
-Once this region has been resolved, the remaining uncertainty shifts toward larger perturbations, specifically for $\log_{10}(\delta)\in[-2.75,-2.5]$ and Reynolds numbers $\mathcal{R}\approx 170$--$180$.
+Next, we see the uncertainty towards larger perturbations, specifically for $\log_{10}(\delta)\in[-2.75,-2.5]$ and Reynolds numbers $\mathcal{R}\approx 170$--$190$.
 The second adaptive step again directs sampling to this newly uncertain region.
 These focused refinements collectively highlight the effectiveness of the adaptive sampling approach.

 Figure~\ref{problem1_KRnet_generated_points} shows the KRnet-generated points at the first two adaptive refinement steps.
 As discussed thoroughly in the methodology section, KRnet naturally concentrates samples near regions of high classifier uncertainty, which here correspond to the bifurcation boundary.
 The left plot shows the initial training set consisting of 128 uniformly spaced samples in the $(\mathcal{R},\log_{10}(\delta))$ parameter domain.
 The middle plot shows the first adaptive update, where KRnet contributes 50 new points, all lying strictly inside the admissible domain.
-The right plot shows the second adaptive update, containing another 50 KRnet-generated points, of which only a single point falls slightly outside the domain; this point is marked in red.
-Because such occurrences were rare and had negligible impact on training, no explicit projection step was required, and the single outside-domain point was simply not included in the training set.
+The right plot shows the second adaptive update, containing another 50 KRnet-generated points, all of which remain strictly within the domain.
+Since all points consistently lie within the admissible range, no projection or filtering step was required.

 The plots in Figure~\ref{problem1_losses} present the classifier loss and KRnet WNLL loss across successive adaptive steps of the training process.
 For the classifier (left plot), all curves exhibit a sharp decrease in loss during the initial epochs, followed by a stable plateau where the loss remains nearly unchanged, indicating that the classifier completes most of its learning early and additional epochs do not lead to further improvements.
 The primary effect of adaptive refinement is a lower initial loss at the beginning of each new step, reflecting that the refined samples provide a better starting point for training, while the overall convergence behavior remains similar across steps.
 A comparable trend is observed in the KRnet loss (right plot), where both adaptive steps converge rapidly to nearly identical plateau values and show no significant differences in their long-term behavior.
 Together, these results indicate that adaptive refinement mainly enhances the initial training conditions for both components, whereas the eventual convergence pattern remains stable across adaptive steps.